-In connection with entering into the Private Placement (as defined below), the Company issued a warrant to purchase common stock with each share of common stock sold in the Private Placement (as defined below).
-The Company classified the warrants as a liability on its consolidated balance sheet because each warrant represents a freestanding financial instrument that is not indexed to the Company's own shares.
-The warrant liability was initially recorded at fair value upon entering into the Private Placement (as defined below) agreement and is subsequently remeasured to fair value at each reporting date.
-Changes in the fair value of the warrant liability are recognized as gains (losses) in the condensed consolidated statement of operations.
-Changes in the fair value of the warrant liability will continue to be recognized until the warrants are exercised, expire or qualify for equity classification.
+In connection with entering into the Private Placement, the Company issued the 2017 Warrants to purchase common stock with each share of common stock sold in the Private Placement.
+The Company classified the 2017 Warrants as a liability on its consolidated balance sheet prior to January 1, 2019, because each warrant represented a freestanding financial instrument that is not indexed to the Company's own shares.
+The warrant liability was initially recorded at fair value upon entering into the Private Placement agreement and was subsequently remeasured to fair value at each reporting date.
+Changes in the fair value of the warrant liability were recognized as gains (losses) in the condensed consolidated statement of operations through the year ended December 31, 2018.